Preparing For Labour

 • a loose, comfortable outfit to come home in

-• clothes (including a hat) and 24 nappies for the baby
+• clothes, including a hat, and 24 nappies for the baby

 • a shawl or blanket to wrap the baby in

-• car seat for taking baby home
+• car seat for taking your baby home

 • any other letters or test results

-It is likely the hospital will be able to provide some or all of these, but you will probably feel more comfortable taking your own things.
-The list above is not necessarily complete - so have a think about anything else you might need.
+It is likely that the hospital will be able to provide some or all of these, but you will probably feel more comfortable taking your own things.

-How will you know you're in labour?
+How you will know you are in labour

 • contractions start occurring regularly, with increasingly shorter intervals between each one

-• the contractions become increasingly longer, and stronger
+• the contractions become increasingly longer and stronger

 • your waters will break (although this is only a sign of labour starting if it is accompanied by contractions)